mesosphere/dcos-docs-site/pages/1.11/administering-clusters/recovering-agent-disk-space/index.md

 If tasks fill up the reserved volume of an agent node, there are a few options to recover space:

-- Check each component's healthiness and restart each component.
+- Check each component's health and restart each component.

 - If the work directory is on a separate volume (as recommended in [Agent nodes](/1.11/installing/oss/custom/system-requirements/#agent-nodes)), then you can empty this volume and restart the agent.